 It Will Cause A Disconnect Between The Brain And The Body

-So, how exactly does nerve gas mess with your body so badly?
+So, how exactly does this heavy-duty gas mess with your body so badly?
 It all starts with how your brain communicates with the rest of your body.
-Our nerves speak with each other by releasing a kind of chemical called a neurotransmitter; neurotransmitters help determine whether a nerve fires or not.
+Our nerves communicate with one another by releasing a kind of chemical called a neurotransmitter; neurotransmitters help determine whether a nerve fires or not.
 However, when nerve gas gets ahold of those neurotransmitters, it alters them, kinking the pathways so that the signals get confused.